 Grantees in the medium or high-risk categories must be monitored prior to the end of the grant year (September 30) so that the GTSC can determine if federal grant funds and project deliverables are being properly managed.
 Additionally, if single audit findings are indicated for the grantee, a GTSC fiscal manager must be invited to go to the monitoring so the single audit finding(s) can be addressed.
 The rep should also request that someone familiar with the financial or single audit for the entity be in attendance.

 The GTSC reserves the right to reevaluate and/or amend a grantee’s assessment of risk at any time.
-Additional factors may also be used to determine risk or whether a grantee is monitored and the appropriate method used.
+Additional factors may also be used to determine risk or whether a grantee is monitored, and the appropriate method used.
 For instance, a grantee in the “Low” category, may be monitored based on GTSC‘s specific knowledge of actions or characteristics of an organization or employee(s) of that organization.

 Federal Regulations on Risk Assessment